Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

-Let $DM$ denote the space obtained by doubling $M$ along $\partial M$, and let $DG$ denote the fundamental group of $DM$.
-If $M$ is a $3$--manifold, an annulus in $M$ can be doubled to yield a torus in $DM$.
-If the annulus is essential, then the torus will be $\pi_{1}$--injective.
-In general, doubling an essential topological annulus $f:(A,\partial A)\rightarrow(M,\partial M)$ yields a $\pi_{1}$--injective map $Df:DA\rightarrow DM$, where $DA$ denotes the double of $A$ along its boundary.
-Thus $Df$ is a torus in $DM$.
-In terms of almost invariant sets, this yields the following statement.
-If $Y$ is a nontrivial $H$--almost invariant set dual to an essential annulus in an orientable $PD(n+2)$ pair $(G,\partial G)$, then there is a natural way to double $Y$.
-One obtains a nontrivial almost invariant subset $X$ of $DG$ over the double of $H$, i.e. an essential torus in $DG$, such that $X\cap G$ equals $Y$.
-At first sight, this result sounds somewhat similar to that in Proposition \ref{extendinga.i.sets}, as both results are about constructing an almost invariant subset $X$ of $DG$ from an almost invariant subset $Y$ of $G$.
-However they are completely different as Proposition \ref{extendinga.i.sets} requires that $Y$ be adapted to $\partial G$, whereas a nontrivial $H$--almost invariant set over a $VPCn$ subgroup of $G$ is never adapted to $\partial G$, by part 1) of Proposition \ref{annuligenerate}.
-Note that it now follows from part 3) of Proposition \ref{aisetimpliesannulus} that if $G$ has any nontrivial almost invariant subset over a $VPCn$ subgroup, then there is an essential torus in $DG$.
+In terms of almost invariant sets, the preceding discussion shows that if $Y$ is a nontrivial $H$--almost invariant set dual to an essential annulus in an orientable $PD(n+2)$ pair $(G,\partial G)$, then there is a natural way to double $Y$.
+One obtains a nontrivial almost invariant subset $X$ of $DG$, such that $X\cap G$ equals $Y$, and $X$ is over the double of $H$, i.e. an essential torus in $DG$.
+At first sight, this result sounds somewhat similar to that in Lemma \ref{propertiesofadapted}, as both results are about constructing an almost invariant subset $X$ of $DG$ from an almost invariant subset $Y$ of $G$.
+However they are completely different as Lemma \ref{propertiesofadapted} requires that $Y$ be adapted to $\partial G$, whereas a nontrivial $H$--almost invariant set over a $VPCn$ subgroup of $G$ is never adapted to $\partial G$, by part 1) of Proposition \ref{annuligenerate}.